thefirstofthe300/Showbot/CONTRIBUTING.md

 ## What you will need

-You will need the following tools to contribute to JBot (package names are for Ubuntu):
+You will need the following tools to contribute to JBot:

 * [RVM](https://rvm.io/)
+* Ruby
 * Bundler
 * Git
-* Other packages:
-    * libmysqlclient-dev
-    * sqlite3
-    * libsqlite3-dev
-    * libxml2-dev
+* SQLite3
-    * libxslt1-dev
+* MySQL

 If you are not familiar with Git, check out the [free ebook](http://git-scm.com/book/).